Swan maiden: Mongolic peoples

 A similar myth about a swan ancestress is attested with the Oirats, about a human hunter and his wife, the swan maiden, who represents the heavenly realm (Tengri).

-In another ethnogenetic myth of the Buryat, the human ancestor is a hunter named Barγutai.
+In another Buryat ethnogenetic myth, the human ancestor is a hunter named Barγutai.
 One day, he sees seven maidens bathing in a lake and steals the garments of one of them.
 Six of the maidens wear their garments, become swans and take to the skies again, while the youngest of them is left behind, without her clothing.
 The hunter finds and consoles her, and they both marry.
 Eleven children are born of this union.
 She eventually regains her clothing and returns to the skies.

 The swan maiden appears in a tale about the origin of the Daghur people.
 In this tale, titled The Fairies and the Hunters, a mother lives with her two sons, Kurugure and Karegure.
 One day, when they are away on a hunt, she is visited by two "female celestials" who take off their feather clothing.
-Both women help the old mother in her chores and fly away.
+Both women help the old mother with her chores and fly away.
 The old mother tells her sons the story.
 The next time the celestial women appear, the brothers burn their feather clothing and marry them.

 Further scholarship also locates similar tales of the swan ancestress among the Buryat populations.
-In the Sharayt clan's telling, nine swan maidens fly to Lake Khangai to bathe in the river, and the hunter's name is Sharayhai.
+In the Sharayt clan's telling, nine swan maidens fly to Lake Khangai to bathe in the river; the hunter's name is Sharayhai.
 In other tellings, the swan maidens number thirteen, and the meeting with the hunter occurs by the river Kalenga, the river Lena, by Lake Baikal, or by Olkhon Island.